Gabr1313/logic-resolution/README.md

 # Resolutor for Propositional Calculus
 The program functions as a REPL (Read-Eval-Print Loop) designed to determine whether a given set of clauses is contradictory.
-It employs the resolution method and displays the step-by-step process used to uncover the proof.
+It implements the resolution method for mathematical logics and displays the step-by-step process used to discover the contraddiction.
 ### Example
 ```
 ❯ cargo run -r
-Type `help`
+...
 >> ~(A&B&C)
  (~((A & B) & C))
 >> A|(B|C)&~C